mozilla/positron/toolkit/crashreporter/docs/index.rst

    to handle dump files.
 This application optionally submits crashes to Mozilla (or the configured server).

+Minidump Analyzer
+   The minidump analyzer is a standalone executable that is launched by the crash reporter client or by the browser itself to extract stack traces from the dump files generated during a crash.
+It appends the stack traces to the .extra file associated with the crash dump.

 How Main-Process Crash Handling Works
 =====================================